RheoEnergy/rheo-investment-demo/README.md

 Prototype: https://youtu.be/S9eHrZjEKx8

-A single-page proof-of-concept that makes energy infrastructure feel as understandable and investable as a modern financial platform.
-Built with **vanilla HTML5, CSS3 and ES6 modules** — no build step, no framework.
+A single-page proof of concept demonstrating how energy infrastructure can be represented through the clarity and accessibility of a modern financial platform.
+Built as a lightweight, self-contained application using **HTML5, CSS3, and modular ES6 JavaScript**, with a deliberately minimal runtime architecture for rapid prototyping and transparent technical review.

 > Consumer-grade simplicity.
 Institutional-grade intelligence.